-Ice meets the ocean at the spectacular Kenai Fjords National Park, 601,839 acres of absolutely pristine and impenetrable wilderness stretching southwest from Seward.
+Ice meets the ocean at the spectacular Kenai Fjords National Park, one of the best national parks in the world, with 601,839 acres of absolutely pristine and impenetrable wilderness stretching southwest from Seward.
 This Alaska national park was created in 1980 to protect this extraordinary area, as well as the tidewater glaciers, fjords, forest, and rich wildlife that characterize the natural beauty here.

 Some 60 percent of the park is snow and ice thanks to the 936-square-mile Harding Icefield, from which some 40 glaciers originate, creaking and groaning as their colossal weight and the force of gravity pulls them down to the ocean.
 Harding is one of only four remaining icefields in the U.S.

 Kenai is unusual in that much of the park can only be viewed from the water, with boat trips departing Seward on a daily basis.
 You’ll cruise Resurrection Bay to the glacier faces with a chance to spot incredible wildlife.